pranavvaidik/Gesture-Recognition-Project/README.md

 # Instructions for Use of Robotic Arm Training Environment
 SETTING UP ENVIRONMENT/VERIFYING ALL NECESSARY COMPONENTS
+- Open the scene named "AutomateCharacter" from the Assets/Scenes folder
 1. Pull all project folder files from GitHub Desktop
 2. Verify all of the following entities are present:
   - Within the Hierarchy panel, extend "Objects" GameObject.
 Within "Objects", you should see the following GameObjects